 Birthweight 13.9 oz.

 Hawkins Pond is a quiet little pond on one of our few remaining dirt roads in town.
-It is not unusual to see some migrating Mergansers, or other waterfowl taking a brief respite here.
+It is not unusual to see some migrating Mergansers, or other waterfowl taking a brief respite on this little gem.

 Birth Weight 12.0 oz.